-During the most recent Annual stockholders meeting, there was no item or matter needing the approval of the stockholders other than the nomination and election of the members of the Board and the ratification of all corporate actions.
+During the most recent Annual stockholders meeting, there was no item or matter needing the approval of the stockholders other than the nomination and election of the members of the Board and the ratification of all corporate actions including the amendment of the Company's Articles of Incorporation to reflect the exact principal address of the corporation as required by SEC Circular No. 6, Series of 2014.
 The results of the elections were, as is usual, conveyed to the PSE and the SEC through Current Report 17-C.